InsertKoinIO/koin/README.md

 }
 ```

-When you will request ServiceB component, Koin will **create an instance and remove it all** from container.
+When you will request ServiceB component, Koin will **create an instance and removeInstance it all** from container.
 You won't be able to retrieve it anymore after.

 ```kotlin
 class SampleModule : Module() {